rrryan2016/CS231N-Assignment/ReadME.md

 Please properly comment or uncomment for each function.
 Each code block start with a 'start' hint and end with a 'end' hint.
 For example, `#### Start: Test softmax and SVM in layers.py ####` & `#### End: Test softmax and SVM in layers.py ####`

-Recommend you to read the officially .ipynb file when using my codes.
+Recommend you to read the official .ipynb file when using my codes.

 For dataset download:

 * Assignment 2

-According to the instruction in official document, you can `get_datasets.sh` in \cs231n\ datasets or, Open this file in a plain text editing tools, and follow its instruction so as to download.
+According to the instruction in official document, you can run `get_datasets.sh` in \cs231n\datasets or,

+Open `get_datasets.sh` in a plain text editing tool, and follow its instruction so as to download.

 * Assignment 3

-According to the instruction in official document, you can run `get_tiny_imagenet_a.sh` `get_pretrained_model.sh` `get_coco_captioning.sh` in \cs231n\datasets or, Open these 3 files in a plain text editing tools (for example, Sublime), copy the website and start downloading dataset, unzip zipped package.
+According to the instruction in official document, you can run `get_tiny_imagenet_a.sh` `get_pretrained_model.sh` `get_coco_captioning.sh` in \cs231n\datasets or,

+Open these 3 files in a plain text editing tool (for example, Sublime), copy the website and start downloading dataset,then unzip zipped package(all as the instruction in .sh files).

 If the *pretrained_model* file end with *.txt*, you can directly rename it as `pretrained_model.h5`